 As a recipient of care, you may be tempted to hire your caregiver privately versus an agency.
 The number one reason for this is cost above all else.
 One may get care at a discount by hiring privately and foregoing an agency model.

-In summary, cost considerations are understandably a major component of an elder’s care, whether it be from an institutional care center or an in-home care provider.
-While receiving care can be a major expense, the flexibility and care options associated with non-medical home health aides and agencies can make in-home care surprisingly affordable.
-Additionally, it is important to remember that paying more for quality health care can pay dividends in the long term by providing both better quality of life and improved health outcomes, which will ultimately lower health care expenses over time.
+In summary, home care cost considerations are understandably a major component of a senior’s care, whether it be from an institutional care center or an in-home care provider.
+While receiving care can be a major expense, including healthcare at home, the flexibility and care options associated with non-medical home health aides and agencies can make in-home care surprisingly affordable.
+Additionally, it is important to remember that paying more for quality health care can pay dividends in the long term.
+This is by providing both better quality of life and improved health outcomes, which will ultimately lower health care expenses over time.

+Follow our insights for senior resources and tips to improve the quality of your loved one’s life.
+We also provide important tools and support for family caregivers.
 Chosen Family home care is a Philadelphia based agency that will work within your care needs and budget to find the best option for you or your loved one.
 Reach out to us today at email@example.com or call us at 267-457-4122 for a free care consultation and assessment.
-We will evaluate what your needs are and consider what the best options may be while determining what your coverage and care options are available.
+We will evaluate what your needs are and consider what the best options may be.
+At the same time, we can determine what your coverage and care options are available.